unsw-cse-comp3900-9900-23T3/capstone-project-9900m11b5gusts/workDiary/Zihao Jiang.md

 Fix the multiple item purchase request, using purchase history primary key to identify the specific purchase history Add item detail to 4 histories API
-Get Selling and Buying history for all users
+Get Selling and Buying history for all users all the item getting method is return item by time_stamp desc